Baked Sweet Potatoes

 Enjoy restaurant-quality baked sweet potatoes at home with this foolproof method—crispy and salty outside, sweet and tender inside, and perfect whether you keep them simple with a pat of butter or load them up with your favorite toppings!

-Golden and crisp on the outside, tender and sweet on the inside, baked sweet potatoes are a versatile, nourishing side dish that deserve a spot in your meal rotation.
-Whether you keep them simple with a pat of butter (perfect alongside grilled chicken, blackened chicken, salmon, or steak) or load them up with toppings like sour cream, bacon, chili, or BBQ pulled pork, they’re always a welcome addition to the dinner table.
+Golden and crisp on the outside, tender and sweet on the inside, baked sweet potatoes are a nourishing side dish that deserve a regular spot in your meal rotation.
+Whether you keep them simple with a pat of butter or go all out with toppings like sour cream, bacon, chili, or BBQ pulled pork, they’re always a welcome addition to the dinner table.

-Baking the sweet potatoes at a higher temperature brings out their natural sweetness, while a light rub of oil and salt gives the skin a delicious, crispy finish.
-This no-fuss baked sweet potato recipe delivers perfect results every time, whether you’re whipping up a quick weeknight dinner or a Sunday night feast—just like my go-to baked potatoes.
+Baking them at a higher temperature brings out their natural sweetness, while a light rub of oil and salt gives the skin a delicious, crispy finish.
+This no-fuss baked sweet potato recipe is as reliable as it gets—perfect for everything from a busy weeknight dinner to a cozy Sunday meal, just like my go-to baked potatoes.

 What You’ll Need To Make Baked Sweet Potatoes

-• Vegetable or Olive Oil: Ensures a crisp, flavorful skin while helping the salt adhere to the surface.
+- Vegetable or Olive Oil: Ensures a crisp, flavorful skin and helps the salt adhere to the surface.

-• Salt: Enhances the natural sweetness of the potatoes and adds a savory contrast to the tender flesh.
+- Salt: Enhances the natural sweetness of the potatoes.

 Step-by-Step Instructions